tudor-berariu/liftoff/README.md

 # liftoff #

+## Release log ##

+- August 29, 2020: **liftoff 0.3.2**

+  - If all runs are either done or running, it does not exit the main loop anymore.
+So you can add more variations / runs until the main `liftoff` process ends.
+  - `liftoff-procs` and `liftoff-abort` now uniquely identify the child process and they do not display a single run twice.
+The problem was that I assumed nohuped processes have PPID=-1, but on some machines this is not true.
+Should work now, although the solution I used is quite naive.
+  - You can send `--end-by` and `--start-by` to `liftoff` so it won't launch any more experiments after `start_by` seconds passed.
+It also sets an environment variable `ENDBY` for launched processes to know how much time they have left.
+This is useful when you have some virtual machines for a fixed amount of time to avoid the program crash with no recent checkpoint.

+## Obsolete documentation, do not trust what is below ##

   - launch local experiments using `liftoff`;
     * launch single runs: `liftoff smart_example.py -c diff`
 	* launch multiple runs of the same configuration `liftoff smart_example.py --runs-no 10 --procs-no 3`